ntutangyun/Documentation/docs/autoware-instructions.md

 [![](images/autoware-ndt-matching.png)](images/autoware-ndt-matching.png)

-An alternative would be to use GNSS for an inital pose or for localization but the current Autoware release (1.12.0) does not support GNSS coordinates outside of Japan.
-Fix for this is available in following pull requests: [utilities#27](https://gitlab.com/autowarefoundation/autoware.ai/utilities/merge_requests/27), [common#20](https://gitlab.com/autowarefoundation/autoware.ai/common/merge_requests/20), [core_perception#26](https://gitlab.com/autowarefoundation/autoware.ai/core_perception/merge_requests/26) These are not yet merged in Autoware master.
+An alternative would be to use GNSS for an initial pose or for localization.
+Open my_localization.launch file in map folder of autoware-data repository and uncomment nmea2tfpose part and comment ndt_matching instead.

 ### Driving by following vector map:
 To drive following the HD map follow these steps:
 - in rviz, mark a destination by clicking '2D Nav Goal' and clicking at the destination and dragging along the road direction.
 Make sure to only choose a route that looks valid along the lane centerlines that are marked with orange lines in rviz.
-If an invalid destination is selected nothing will change in rviz, and you will need to relaunch the `Mission Planning` launch file in the `Quick Launch` tab to try another destination.
+If an invalid destination is selected nothing will change in rviz, and you will need to relaunch the `Mission Planning` and `Motion Planning` launch files in the `Quick Launch` tab to try another destination.
 After choosing a valid destination the route will be highlighted in blue in rviz.

 [![](images/autoware-valid-route.png)](images/autoware-valid-route.png)

-To follow the selected route launch these nodes:
-- Enable `lane_rule`, `lane_stop`, and `lane_select` to follow traffic rules based on the vector map.
-- Enable `astar_avoid` and `velocity_set`.
-- Enable `pure_pursuit` and `twist_filter` to start driving.

-### Driving by following prerecorded waypoints:
-A basic functionality of Autoware is to follow a prerecorded map while obeying traffic rules.
-To do this you will need to record a route first.
-Switch to the `Computing` tab and check the box for `waypoint_saver`.
-Make sure to select an appropriate location and file name by clicking on the `app` button.

-Now you can drive around the map using the keyboard.
-Once you are satisfied with your route, uncheck the box for `waypoint_saver` to end the route.

-To drive the route using Autoware:

-- Enable `waypoint_loader` while making sure the correct route file is selected in the `app` settings.
-- Enable `lane_rule`, `lane_stop`, and `lane_select` to follow traffic rules based on the vector map.
-- Enable `astar_avoid` and `velocity_set`.
-- Enable `pure_pursuit` and `twist_filter` to start driving.

-The ego vehicle should try to follow the waypoints at the velocity which they were originally recorded at.
-You can modify this velocity by manually editing the values csv file.
+In Mission Planning launch file, waypoint_planner runs as global planner, dp_planner does as local planner.
+In Motion Planning launch file, pure_pursuit runs as controller.

 ### Adding a Vehicle [[top]] {: #adding-a-vehicle data-toc-label='Adding a Vehicle'}
 The default vehicles have the calibration files included in the [LGSVL Autoware Data](https://github.com/lgsvl/autoware-data) Github repository.